 Earthwise 18-Inch 2.8-Amp Corded Electric 2-in-1 Pole/Hand-held Hedge Trimmer

 - Two tools in one: hedge trimmer and pole hedge trimmer

 - 18" blade length ength with 3/4″ maximum cutting width

 - 150-degree / 6-position rotating head

-Giving you the best of both worlds, this trimmer produced by Earthwise has what it takes to make sure that you can get the job done no matter where it’s at.
+Giving you the best of both worlds, this pole trimmer produced by Earthwise has what it takes to make sure that you can get the job done no matter where it’s at.
 It can also be set at 6 different angles which mean less time spent trying to get yourself into those tight spots to get at your hedges.